 Pixate can also be described as a flexible tool whose features provide various opportunities to present the content in the created prototype.
 Moreover, Pixate allows separating layers and embedding interactions such as Tap, Double Tap, Drag, Scroll, Pinch and others.
-No need to say, how happy the designer can be to use all this things creating the prototype close to real product.
+No need to say, how happy the designer can be to use all these things creating the prototype close to the real product.

-It is not a secret that in UX design process attention to details and thinking-out the ideas to make operation of the app easy and pleasant for the user are essential.
+It is not a secret that in UX design process attention to details and thinking-out the ideas to make the operation of the app easy and pleasant for the user are essential.
 Prototype made with Pixate on this stage gives the chance of testing all the elements of layout and the process of screen transitions.
 Sometimes the smallest details which are missed in the general scheme of app design cannot be revealed from the wireframes easily, but are easily seen in the process of testing the prototype.
 So, prototype provides the prompts to the designer and allows feeling the real experience of transitions, using buttons, understanding the propriety of all the elements placement in the layout and the role of every element in real experience.

 The benefits of prototyping

-Summing up, by example of work with Pixate, we can conclude upon the basic benefits of prototypes.
+Summing up, by the example of work with Pixate, we can conclude upon the basic benefits of prototypes.

 Benefits for designers:

 - Clear and intuitive tool, not requiring much time and effort to study how to use

 - Flexible in the ways and methods of content presentation in the prototype